ROCK SPRINGS PARK

-Once described as “a place where god and man went fifty-fifty to produce perfection,” Rock Springs Park was an amusement park located along the Lincoln Highway in Chester, West Virginia.
-In its hey-day this unique panhandle playground attracted twenty thousand visitors a day with a number of popular attractions including the World’s Greatest Scenic Railway, the Cyclone Roller Coaster, and the classic hand-carved 1927 Dentzel Carousel.
+Once described as “a place where God and man went fifty-fifty to produce perfection,” Rock Springs Park was an amusement park located along the Lincoln Highway in Chester, West Virginia.
+In its hey-day, this unique panhandle playground attracted twenty thousand visitors a day with a number of popular attractions and hosted business community picnic excursions, and free-acts.